 "I'm just wondering if I'll ever have another day like this.
 My team wins the Quidditch Cup and Ginny Weasley throws herself into my arms.
 I can't think of two things I wanted more, and the day is only half over."

 They laughed and, looking into the most beautiful eyes he had ever seen, Harry kissed her again.

 They heard a rustling noise and then the loud snap of a breaking twig.
 They looked around.
 "Buckbeak!" exclaimed Harry.
 The stone wall was part of the enclosure where Hagrid had been keeping the creature since its return from Grimmauld Place.
 The hippogriff looked at Harry and then at Ginny with unblinking orange eyes.
 Its beak, long and sharp, opened slightly and let out a small crackling cry.

 Harry pushed Ginny back and spoke quietly.
 "Move away.
 Don't worry, he knows me."

 "I'm not worried."

 Harry glanced at Ginny.
 She was carefully moving back.
 He looked at Buckbeak and bowed low, then slowly raised his head.
-The creature looked at him for a moment and bowed in turn, its beak touching the ground.
-Then, to Harry's amazement, it bowed again to Ginny.
+The creature gazed at him for a moment, and bowed in turn, its beak touching the ground.
+Then, to Harry's astonishment, it bowed to Ginny.
 As the eagle head rose, Ginny bowed back, just as Harry had.
+Harry was amazed.
+Hagrid had said that hippogriffs always waited for a bow before returning it, but Buckbeak had not waited before acknowledging Ginny.

-Harry was astonished.
-Hagrid had said that hippogryffs always waited for a bow before returning it.
-Ginny reached out her hand and he walked over and took it.
-"That was amazing," Harry said.
+She reached out her hand and he came and took it.
+"That was incredible," Harry said.
 "I never saw him do that.
 I never saw him bow to anyone first."